carissaallen/convex-hull/README.md

 ### Prerequisites

 What things were needed to set up the development environment and how to install them.
-_Note: installation instructions based on macOS Mojave_
+_Note: installation instructions based on macOS Mojave._

 * Python 3.7.2
 * pip